dantleech/blog/content/posts/2026/01-30-space.md

 - [PHPAT](https://www.phpat.dev/): Define architectural rules as PHPStan rules in a test-style DSL.

 {{< godzilla >}}
 That's not what they said in Waynes World.
-Damn you.
 {{</ godzilla >}}

 ## Separating Wheat from Chaff